 Pamela Stokes Eggleston, MBA, E-RYT 500, coexecutive director of the Yoga Service Council, is a contributing editor of Best Practices for Yoga With Veterans and a contributor to the upcoming Best Practices for Yoga with Survivors of Sexual Trauma.

 Amina Naru, coexecutive director of the Yoga Service Council (YSC), is the owner of Posh Yoga in Wilmington, Delaware, and works as a yoga instructor, workshop facilitator, and YSC Best Practices project manager.

 (What Most 200-Hour Training Programs Don't Tell You)

 Course 0801-829 / Tuition $95 (Members $85)

-- Ethics including being yourself, bias, teacher-student relationships, and consensual physical contact
+- Ethics—including an exploration of bias, teacher-student relationships, and consensual physical contact

-- Inclusive, multi-abled, cuing practices so that the way you present practices doesn’t prevent students from connecting with the practice, their freedom of choice, and their selves
+- Inclusive, multi-abled cuing strategies that support student connection with the practice, their freedom of choice, and themselves

-This session welcomes everyone and is geared toward developing practical skills.
+This is a highly interactive workshop that welcomes everyone, and is geared towards developing practical skills.

 What People Are Saying